kenlimmj/fightin-words/README.rst

   fw.FWExtractor(prior, cv).fit_transform([l1, l2])

-Note that to maintain parity with scikit-learn conventions, `fit_transform` takes in *one* variable (the canonical `X` for samples/features).
+Note that to maintain parity with scikit-learn conventions, :code:`fit_transform` takes in *one* variable (the canonical `X` for samples/features).
 Therefore the two strings to be compared should be marshaled into a single sequence-type (list or tuple) variable.

-`prior` and `cv` do not need to be specified. `prior` defaults to 0.01, and `cv` defaults to a naively initialized scikit-learn `CountVectorizer`.
-If a list of precomputed priors is specified, it is expected that the user also passes in a vectorizer that is responsible for producing a vocabulary whose dimensionality matches the precomputed priorsâ€”we do not check for that.
+:code:`prior` and :code:`cv` do not need to be specified. :code:`prior` defaults to 0.01, and :code:`cv` defaults to a naively initialized scikit-learn :code:`CountVectorizer`.
+If a list of precomputed priors is specified, it is expected that the user also passes in a vectorizer that is responsible for producing a vocabulary whose dimensionality matches the precomputed priors—we do not check for that.

 Credits
 -------